whao22/PGAHum/README.md

 ## Acknowledgements

-This project is built on [ARAH](https://github.com/taconite/arah-release) and [HumanNeRF](https://github.com/chungyiweng/humannerf), thank them for their contributions.
+This project is built on [ARAH](https://github.com/taconite/arah-release), [HumanNeRF](https://github.com/chungyiweng/humannerf), [Pet-NeuS](https://github.com/yiqun-wang/PET-NeuS), and others.
+We thank all of them for their contributions.